cs87-dartmouth/Fall2021/documentation/assignment4.md

 In `include/darts/sampling.h`, implement the function `sample_sphere()` that generates points _on_ the sphere instead of its interior.
 You can begin by simply calling `random_in_unit_sphere()` and normalizing the result: That will project all points to the surface of the sphere, and give you a result like the one shown in the image.

 While this gives you the distribution you want, we want to avoid rejection sampling and its use of `randf()`.
 [WolframAlpha](http://mathworld.wolfram.com/SpherePointPicking.html) shows several ways to do this.
-The easiest is the trigonometric way, for which we give pseudocode below:
+The easiest is the trigonometric way we discussed in class, for which we give pseudocode below:

 ~~~{.cpp}
 phi = 2*pi*<uniform random number>;